ava-labs/avalanche-docs/docs/nodes/run/with-installer/advance-config-maintenance.md

 }
 ```

-Note that configuration file needs to be a properly formatted `JSON` file, so
+Note that the configuration file needs to be a properly formatted `JSON` file, so
-switches are formatted differently than for command line, so don't enter options
+switches should formatted differently than they would be for the command line.
-like `--public-ip-resolution-service=opendns` but as in the example above.
+Therefore, don't enter options like `--public-ip-resolution-service=opendns` as shown
+in the example above.

 Script also creates an empty C-Chain config file, located at
 `~/.avalanchego/configs/chains/C/config.json`.
 By editing that file you can